Lunar Orbiter 4: Mission summary

 The spacecraft was placed in a cislunar trajectory and injected into an elliptical near polar high lunar orbit for data acquisition.
 The orbit was 2706 × 6111 km with an inclination of 85.5 degrees and a period of 12 hours.

 After initial photography on May 11, 1967 problems started occurring with the camera's thermal door, which was not responding well to commands to open and close.
 Fear that the door could become stuck in the closed position covering the camera lenses led to a decision to leave the door open.
 This required extra attitude control maneuvers on each orbit to prevent light leakage into the camera which would ruin the film.
 On May 13 it was discovered that light leakage was damaging some of the film, and the door was tested and partially closed.
 Some fogging of the lens was then suspected due to condensation resulting from the lower temperatures.
 Changes in the attitude raised the temperature of the camera and generally eliminated the fogging.
 Continuing problems with the readout drive mechanism starting and stopping beginning on May 20 resulted in a decision to terminate the photographic portion of the mission on May 26.
 Despite problems with the readout drive the entire film was read and transmitted.
 The spacecraft acquired photographic data from May 11 to 26, 1967, and readout occurred through June 1, 1967.
 The orbit was then lowered to gather orbital data for the upcoming Lunar Orbiter 5 mission.

-A total of 419 high-resolution and 127 medium-resolution frames were acquired, covering 99% of the Moon's near side at resolutions from 58 to 134 m.
+A total of 419 high-resolution and 127 medium-resolution frames were acquired, which covered 99% of the Moon's near side at resolutions from 58 to 134 m.
 Accurate data was acquired from all other experiments throughout the mission.
 Radiation data showed increased dosages due to solar particle events producing low energy protons.
-The spacecraft was used for tracking until it struck the lunar surface due to the natural decay of the orbit no later than October 31, 1967, between 22–30 degrees W longitude.
+The spacecraft was used for tracking until it struck the lunar surface due to the natural decay of the orbit no later than October 31, 1967, between 22 and 30 degrees W longitude.